D.B. Cooper Mystery - YouTube Videos Recount Hijacking Details, Speculates on Identity

 The 50th anniversary of the D.B.
 Cooper mystery came and went in November of 2021.
 One of the great "whodunit" mysteries from the last century is from a plane highjacking in 1971.

-The FBI has yet to solve the case and they don't seem to be too active in cracking this case at this point.
+The FBI has yet to solve the mystery and they don't seem to be too active in cracking this case at this point, one that they closed in 2016.
 D.B.
-Cooper, as the individual who highjacked the plane was called, remains the only person to highjack an airplane in the United States of America and not get caught.
+Cooper, as the individual who hijacked the plane was called, remains the only person to hijack an airplane in the United States of America and not get caught.

 If you asked me, the sketch of D.B.
 Cooper looks a lot like a man who used to be on the FBI's Top Ten Most Wanted list, a man known as Bradford Bishop.
 But besides likeness and similar ages, there's nothing else to go on, except that Bradford Bishop certainly had the nerve to commit a felony.

 Don't get too excited about the remote possibility of Bishop being Cooper.
 From what I read, Bishop was in Italy in 1971.
 Also, the case of D.B.
-Cooper reminds me of the case of Jack the Ripper: there are so many people that have been named as potentially being the unknown criminal that's it's hard to take any one of them seriously without something really convincing being laid out first.
+Cooper reminds me of the case of Jack the Ripper in one way: that is, so many people have been named as potentially being the unknown criminals that it's hard to take any one of them seriously without something really convincing being laid out first.

 Also, I don't think that Cooper would have parted with his ransom money without one hell of a fight.
-That he lost $5880, arguably during his fall, could be taken to mean that he was in great duress while he attempted to negotiate a safe parachuting landing against gravity, the darkness of night, and the uncertainty of the elements.
+That he lost $5880, arguably during his fall, could be taken to mean that he was in great duress while he attempted to negotiate a safe parachuting landing, He was up against gravity, the darkness of night, the uncertainty of the elements, and the terrain of his uncertain landing spot.

 Comments